 Factors that increase your chances of getting a muscle strain include:

 Symptoms depend on how you strained the muscle.

 You feel immediate soreness or pain in the affected muscle.
 If you try to use that muscle, it hurts even more.
 The area becomes tender and swollen.
 In the most severe cases, there may be a skin bruise because of bleeding underneath.
 Moving the nearby joints causes pain.
 Running and lifting are common activities that cause this type of muscle strain.

 When you do an activity that your body is not used to doing, the muscles are not in shape for that kind of activity.
 You may not feel pain during the activity, but the next day a muscle or set of muscles may be very sore.
 The muscle will be tender, and using it causes pain or discomfort.

 You will be asked about your symptoms, your recent physical activity, and how the injury occurred.
 The injured area will be examined for:

 Images may be taken of structures inside your body.
 This can be done with:

 Treatment depends on the severity of the strain and the muscle involved.

 Compression can help prevent more swelling.
-Your doctor may recommend an elastic compression bandage around the affected muscle.
-Be careful not to wrap the bandage too tight.
+This can be done by wrapping an elastic compression bandage around the affected muscle.

 To reduce your chance of straining a muscle: